pahulpreet-dev/pizzeria/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run server`

+Make sure to run it in a different terminal window/tab along with `npm start` Runs the development server necessary for operation of the app.
+The server runs at [http://localhost:5000]

 ### `npm test`